vppillai/h3Docs/apps/udp_client/readme.md

 ## Description

-This example shows the read and write operation over a UDP Connection in a non-blocking manner.
-The DUT (running the UDP Client) and the other entity running the UDP Server shall connect to a Home AP and UDP Server shall exchange data with the UDP Client running on the DUT.
+This application demonstrates how a user can use a UDP client to connect to a UDP server.
+The user would need to configure the Wi-Fi credentials for the Home AP and the UDP server details.
+The default application will send a string to the UDP server.
+Any standard UDP server can be used to enable the device to connect as a UDP client.

 ## Downloading and building the application